shashwat0426/TRAFFIC-SIGNAL/README.md

 # TRAFFIC-DIGNAL
 traffic signal using Arduino

-DEVICE USED- ARDUINO UNO R3, RED,GREEN,YELLOW LED BULB, 7 SEGMENT DISPLAY, RESISTOR
+DEVICE USED- ARDUINO UNO R3, (RED,GREEN,YELLOW) LED BULB, 7-SEGMENT DISPLAY, RESISTORS(220 ohm)

 HERE I have written the code in arduino and after sucessful teSting of the code the ".hex" file needed to be paste in the properties of arduino uno in Proteus software.